Data Protection Statement

 Lawful/Legal Basis for Processing

 The main legislation under which personal data is legally processed is the Social Welfare Consolidation Act 2005, as amended.
-This legal basis applies to the processing of data by Turas Nua as an agent of the DSP.
-Processing under this legal basis does not require the consent of the data subject.
+The lawful basis for processing personal data under GDPR is Article 6.1(e) - necessity “for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller [the DSP].
+This legal and lawful basis applies to the processing of data by Turas Nua as an agent of the DSP.
+Such processing does not require the consent of the data subject.

-Customers referred to Jobpath are asked to provide specific written consent in two areas, they are:-
+Customers referred to Jobpath are asked to provide specific written consent in three areas, they are:-

 *This consent provides the lawful basis for employers as data controllers to provide requested job sustainment data.